gatsbyjs/gatsby/docs/docs/data-fetching.md

 ### Fetching data at build time

-For fetching data at build time, you can create an integration with a third-party system by sourcing data in your `gatsby-node` file and creating nodes for the GraphQL layer that become queryable in pages.
+In order to fetch data at build time, you can use a source plugin or source data yourself.
+To source data yourself you can create an integration with a third-party system by creating nodes for the GraphQL layer in your `gatsby-node` file from retrieved data that becomes queryable in pages.
 This is the same method that source plugins implement to [source data](/docs/content-and-data/) while the site builds.
 You can read about that process in the [Creating a Source Plugin guide](/docs/creating-a-source-plugin/).

 > This process of fetching data at build time and creating pages from the data is [covered in more depth in the tutorial](/tutorial/part-five/) as well as the docs for [creatiing pages from data programmatically](/docs/programmatically-create-pages-from-data/).

 #### Source data to be queried at build time

-The simplest way to source data is to take advantage of an existing source plugin.
-To install the `gatsby-source-graphql`:
+To source data using an existing source plugin you need to install a plugin and add it to your config.
+To use `gatsby-source-graphql`, first install it:

 ```shell
 npm install --save gatsby-source-graphql